191578010/TADA-NET/README.md

 # TADA-NET
 Trace awea dual attention Network

-The KGRA-DATASET will be released soon.
+Our source code and The KGRA-DATASET will be released soon.

-Some CG images in KGRA:
+Some CG images in KGRA dataset:

 ![ee45](https://user-images.githubusercontent.com/26302908/173549227-728f9631-f79d-49b3-a88e-5aa9f4221073.JPG)
 ![ee47](https://user-images.githubusercontent.com/26302908/173549251-0194a80b-2e42-4593-97c2-b4e28a037c31.JPG)